conradakunga/Blog/_posts/2023-05-16-why-doesnt-windows-have-a-dictionary.md

 "Language is fluid.
 So words are being added all the time.
 [Selfie](https://www.oed.com/viewdictionaryentry/Entry/390063;jsessionid=16BED3E15F1FEE88514BDF0D4CDA3962#:~:text=A%20photograph%20that%20one%20has,and%20shared%20via%20social%20media.) just became an official English word the other day.

+Plus, if you don't update it regularly users will get frustrated they can't find *selfie* or *stan* in the dictionary then they will start saying "this dictionary sucks" and promptly stop using it.
+In which case there are lots of people spending a lot of money and time working on a thing nobody wants to use.

-Assuming you have cracked the problem of keeping track of these changes and updating your databases, how do you get these out to users?"
+Assuming you have cracked the problem of keeping track of these changes and updating your dictionary databases, how do you get these out to users?"

 "Ah.
 Gotcha.
 I guess there will need to be machinery to keep track of all these additions to all these databases and maybe using Windows Update or something push out the changes?"